Mikayn/To-Do-List-App/README.md

-#### This is outdated.
-A new README will soon replace it.
+#### This is outdated and a new README will soon replace it.
 The new version of the application is fully on web now utilizing django. (must run locally though)

 # To-Do List Application
 #### Video Demo: https://youtu.be/HD_gfCh4FX8